cxumol/URLinkCat/README.md

 Everyone's customizable bookmark home page.
 Dead simple to use.

-> This project is intent to participate [Cloudflare Developer Summer Challenge](https://challenge.developers.cloudflare.com/), check [Technologies](#Technologies) section to find what  Cloudflare products are used.
+> This project is intent to participate [Cloudflare Developer Summer Challenge](https://challenge.developers.cloudflare.com/), check [Technology](#Technologies) section to find what  Cloudflare products are used.

 ## Apprance